nebbles/DE4-OPT/subsystem_2/README.md

 | Number of Processors:	  1
 | Total Number of Cores:  4

-Execution times will be added to the **end of the Jupyter notebook**.
+Execution time is noted at the **end of the Jupyter notebook**.
+Last run time was approximately 4 seconds.